Genesis Mission

 3. Room-temperature superconductivity and material synthesis

-Prompt: Analyze the APS-U X-Ray Data and LCLS-II “Data Deluge” datasets alongside the Materials Project database.
+Prompt: Analyze the APS-U X-ray Data and LCLS-II “Data Deluge” datasets alongside the Materials Project database.
 Identify a stable atomic lattice that exhibits zero electrical resistance at 295K, ensuring the material is composed of elements found in the Critical Materials inventory.

 ASI Response: Superconductivity is a product of lattice geometry.
 The following nitrogen-doped lutetium structure remains stable under standard pressure…